JoshuaKGoldberg/JoshuaKGoldberg/README.md

 I was an independent maintainer from 2022 through 2025.
 Nowadays I work on open source in my spare time.
-My work was and is supported by these wonderful sponsors.
+My work was supported by these wonderful sponsors.
 They deserve our sincere appreciation and gratitude.

 <!-- spell-checker: disable -->